Program overview

 Career Options

-Graduates of the Bachelor of Applied Science in Mathematics and Engineering can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Applied Science in Mathematics and Engineering program have a wide array of career options available to them in Canada.
+Some potential job roles include:

-• Data Analyst: Analyzes data to help organizations make informed decisions, utilizing statistical methods and software tools.
+• Data Analyst: Analyzes complex data sets to help organizations make informed decisions.

-• Software Engineer: Designs and develops software applications, often requiring strong mathematical and analytical skills.
+• Software Engineer: Designs and develops software applications, utilizing strong mathematical skills for problem-solving.

-• Systems Engineer: Works on complex engineering projects, integrating various systems and ensuring they function together effectively.
+• Systems Engineer: Works on the design and integration of complex systems, ensuring they function effectively together.

 • Financial Analyst: Uses mathematical models to analyze financial data and provide insights for investment decisions.